 Urticaria Pigmentosa (UP)

-People with UP can have discoloured and itchy skin.
+People with UP tend to have discoloured and itchy skin.
 Mast cells are a type of immune cells.
 In UP, there are many mast cells on the skin, which give out histamine resulting in the dark rashes or hives, especially when the skin is rubbed.

 Bullous Congenital Ichthyosiform Erythroderma (BCIE) or Epidermolytic Hyperkeratosis (EHK)

-Children with this condition have peeling skin and blisters at birth.
+Children with this condition present peeling skin and blisters at birth.
 The skin then becomes red with erosions.

 This is caused by an abnormality in the skin proteins (Keratin 1 and 10).